olaoluwapaul/olaoluwapaul/README.md

 <h1 align="center">Hi 👨🏾‍💻, I'm Olaoluwa Adesola</h1>
 <h3 align="center">I am an aspiring full stack developer & data engineer from South Africa.
-I am in my final year studying BCom Informatics Information Systems at the University of Pretoria.</h3>
+I am studying towards a BCom (Hons) in Informatics Information Systems degree at the University of Pretoria.</h3>

 - 🌱 I’m currently learning **Angular, C# and Python**

-- 🔗 My personal portfolio showcasing some of my projects are available at https://olaoluwaportfolio.netlify.app/
+- 🔗 My personal portfolio showcasing some of my projects is available at https://olaoluwaportfolio.netlify.app/

 - 📫 How to reach me **adesolapaul@gmail.com**